dimitrisraptis96/personal-website/content/blog/vs-code-snippets/index.md

 ### Are you lazy like me?

-👉 You can find a curated list of useful React snippets at my personal [repo](https://github.com/dimitrisraptis96/vscode-react-snippets) 👈
+👉 You can find a curated list of useful React snippets at my [repo](https://github.com/dimitrisraptis96/vscode-react-snippets) 👈

 🔗 Useful links: